maromato/image_analysis_FRET/README.md

 It contains code

 1. To make a heatmap of imaged area
-2. To make histgram plot of vormalized FRET (F/A) value
+2. To make histgram plot of normalized FRET (F/A) value
 3. To make summary bar chart and conduct statistical analysis (t-test)
 4. To make a heatmap for entire dataset